xparq/sfw/README.md

 - Adapted to the pre-3.0 ("master") SFML API
 - Windows/MSVC build added
 - Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already)
-- Cleaner, richer API, improvements to existing widgets etc.
+- Richer, more flexible API, improvements to existing widgets etc.
 - Reshuffled source tree (to help integrating into other projects, to allow growth, to allow embedding SFML directly)
+- Default quick-start assets included
 - Auto download & setup the latest SFML-master lib (mostly for the GitHGub workflow)

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_